 What Is A De Facto Relationship?

-In essence, a de facto relationship is where two people who aren’t married to one another and aren’t related to one another live together in a genuine ‘marriage-like’ domestic situation.
+In essence, a de facto relationship is where two people who aren’t married and aren’t related to one another live together in a genuine ‘marriage-like’ domestic situation.
 For the purposes of family law and property settlement, a de facto relationship is one in which;

-- A couple has been living together in a genuine domestic relationship for at least two years.
+- A couple has been living in a genuine domestic relationship for at least two years.

 - The couple has a child who has not yet reached the age of 18.

-- One or both of the parties have made significant financial or non-financial contributions to the relationship.
+- One or both parties have made significant financial or non-financial contributions to the relationship.

 Some de facto separations are straightforward, and neither party needs the advice of de facto lawyers.
 On the other hand, some relationships are a little bit more complicated.
-Here are a few signs that you should call a separation solicitor when your relationship ends.
+Here are a few signs you should call one of our family law solicitors when your relationship ends.